 The CPU completed in 9979491 cycles.

-The above attack is a curated version meant to be easier to understand.
-The original version, as implemented in July 2020, only relied on the first three equations.
+Technically, this attack only requires four lines of math.
+The approach documented above is a curated version that is intended to be easier to understand.
+The original version, as implemented in July 2020, did not require the second preimage attack and only utilized the first four equations.
 An earlier revision of this page claimed that breaking the algorithm "does not require math".
 After digging up and reviewing some four-year-old notes, it is fairer to say that it does not require much math.

-The original solution involved a degree of tinkering and intuition, so it is not straightforward to formally describe The most succinct summary is "knock a few bits off the first word and plug in low values for the next dozen until it works". the process of going from the simpler theoretical implementation,
+The original solution involved manual tinkering and a degree of intuition, so it is not straightforward to formally describe the process of going from the simpler theoretical implementation,

 b252 0100 0100 0100 0005 0100 0001 0100 0004 0001 0100 0700 b55d ffff 4e01